Umuzi-org/pres-2024-06-learner-code-pandemics/markdown/common_problems_we_see/common_problems.md

-### General problem across all streams:

-- Cargo culting.
+## General problems

+- Improper validation of input.
+- Not following instructions accordingly.
 - Bad code organization and structure.
-- Bad error handling and debugging.
-- Bad collaboration and team play.
-- Bad learning optimization
+- Using AI on project work and coderbyte assessments.